Deafblindness: Technology

-A graphic Braille display can be used in sensing graphic data such as maps, images, and text data that require multiline display capabilities such spreadsheets and equations.
+A graphic braille display can be used in sensing graphic data such as maps, images, and text data that require multiline display capabilities, such as spreadsheets and equations.
 Graphic braille displays available in the market are DV-2 (from KGS), Hyperbraille, and TACTISPLAY Table/Walk (from Tactisplay Corp.).
-For example, TACTISPLAY Table can show 120*100 resolution refreshable braille graphics on one page.
+For example, TACTISPLAY Table can show 120×100 resolution refreshable braille graphics on one page.

+History

+United States

+In 1994, an estimated 35,000–40,000 United States residents were medically deafblind.
+Laura Bridgman was the first American deafblind person known to become well educated.
+Helen Keller was a well-known example of an educated deafblind individual.
+To further her lifelong mission to help the deafblind community to expand its horizons and gain opportunities, the Helen Keller National Center for Deaf-Blind Youths and Adults (also called the Helen Keller National Center or HKNC), with a residential training program in Sands Point, New York, was established in 1967 by an act of Congress.

+Canada

+Based on the Canadian Survey on Disability 2022, over 2% of Canada's population aged 15 years and over are deafblind (602,160 people).
+Of the Canadians aged 15 years and over who are deafblind, 52% of them are aged 65 years and over (314,260 people).

 In popular culture

 The play The Miracle Worker (1959), which was adapted into the film The Miracle Worker (1962), recounts Anne Sullivan's efforts to draw Helen Keller from her world of blindness and deafness.

 The Who’s album Tommy (1969) tells one continuous life story about a deafblind mute boy named Tommy through songs.

 The Bollywood film Black (2005) featured Rani Mukerji as a deafblind character named Michelle McNally.

 The film Marie's Story (2014) relates the childhood and education of Marie Heurtin (1885–1921), a deafblind woman.

 Haben Girma, the first deafblind individual to graduate from Harvard Law School, released an autobiography entitled Haben: The Deafblind Woman Who Conquered Harvard Law (2019).

 Feeling Through (2019) is an American short drama film directed by Doug Roland that was the first film ever to star a deafblind actor (Robert Tarango) in a lead role; it is about a teenager and a deafblind man.
 It was nominated for the 2021 Academy Award for Best Live Action Short Film.

 The Persistence of Vision is a 1978 novella by John Varley describing the life of a blind-and-deaf community.

 Beginning in 1922, Helen May Martin (1893-1947) performed across the United States as a concert pianist.

+Irene Ransburg was an Austrian poet of Jewish descent who was later baptized a Catholic and lived in a Catholic home for the blind.
+In 1944, she was deported to Theresienstadt and murdered.
+A memorial stone was placed near her home, the first such Stolperstein to be written in Braille.